 Trains connect Copenhagen Airport with Copenhagen Central Station (København H or Hovedbanegården) up to seven times per hour in less than 15 minutes.
 Some trains stop en route at Tårnby, Ørestad and Niva stations.
 Most of these stops are not of use to tourists, although changing at Ørestad to the metro is a quick way to travel to the Bella Center (alternatively use the metro and transfer at Christianshavn).

 All trains stopping at Track 2 at Copenhagen Airport go to Copenhagen central station.
 Trains at Track 1 go to Malmö in Sweden.

 Copenhagen Central station is to the immediate west of the city center across the road from Tivoli and a block from the Rådhus (town hall).
-Many hotels are within easy walking distance but the station also offers excellent further train and bus connections.
+Many hotels are within easy walking distance but the station also offers excellent further train, metro and bus connections.
 Taxis are easily available too but still pricey.

 Many of the trains from the airport continue past the main station but on different routings and final destinations.
 For tourists, the Øresund regional express trains to Helsingør is particularly useful – it travels up to three times per hour in just over an hour to within sight of the Kronborg – Hamlet’s castle in Elsinore.